-The average Texan throws away about 6 and a half pounds of trash each day.
+The average Texan throws away about 5 pounds of trash each day.

-One ton of paper manufactured from recycled paper saves up to 17 trees and uses 50 percent less water.
+One ton of paper manufactured from recycled paper saves up to 17 trees and uses 50% less water.

 It almost always takes less energy to make a product from recycled materials than it does to make it from new materials.
-One recycled aluminum can will save enough energy to run a computer for three hours or a TV for two hours.
+One recycled aluminum can will save enough energy to run a laptop computer for over five hours.

-Water is a finite resource — even though about 70 percent of the Earth's surface is covered by water, less than one percent is available for human use.
+Water is a finite resource — even though about 71% of the Earth's surface is covered by water, less than 1% is available for human use.